San Miguel de Allende with Kids ~ A Different Kind of Mexican Vacation

 Save these Tips for Visiting San Miguel de Allende

 If you’re considering a San Miguel de Allende family vacation, be sure to save this story.
-Simply pin the image below to Pinterest.
+Simply pin the image above to Pinterest.
 I hope you’ll follow Travel Mamas on Pinterest while you’re at it!

 Do you have any questions about things to do in San Miguel de Allende with kids?
 Let us know in the comments below!